unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 So to move to the **north** you can use *north* or *up* word, but you can add as many as you wish, or translate in another language.
 Remember you can translate just the square brackets contents.

-# Action Section
+# Actions Section

-This section define the action verb with the words you can use.
+This section define the action verbs with the words you can use.

       "actions": {
           "catch": ["catch", "get", "grab", "take", "bring"],